 We are populating the new Mentor Database with alumni/mentors over the next two months.
-We will open it to students to begin using in mid-August.
+We will open it to students to begin using when we have enough mentors registered.

 Becoming a mentor is an easy way to connect with ISU students and to share your experience, knowledge and skills.
 By signing up to be a mentor, you can provide students with valuable advice that could be beneficial throughout their college career and beyond graduation.